devash295/bank-account-challenge/README.md

 ### Architecture

 The architecture for the Bank Challenge project consists of a backend developed in Node.js with Express, using TypeScript, and a frontend built with React and TypeScript, utilizing MUI for styling.
-MongoDB with Mongoose is used for the database.
-Docker is employed to containerize the backend and MongoDB.
+MongoDB Atlas with Mongoose is used for the database.

 ## Development